zplug/zplug/README.md

 # Can manage everything e.g., other person's zshrc
 zplug "tcnksm/docker-alias", use:zshrc

-# Disable updates using the "frozen:" tag
+# Disable updates using the "frozen" tag
 zplug "k4rthik/git-cal", as:command, frozen:1

 # Grab binaries from GitHub Releases